 License and Permit Types

-On Sept.
-1, all current TABC-licensed businesses will be operating under the new license and permit structure in the Alcoholic Beverage Code.
-To determine the impact on your business, we’ve created a chart showing how certain current licenses will change and be merged into a new license structure.
+To determine the impact on your business, we’ve created a chart showing how certain current licenses will change and be consolidated into the new license structure.

 For most businesses, the new structure means their licenses will have a different name, additional authorities will be included in the license, or there won’t be any changes.
 These businesses should keep in mind the following things: